cguz/cguz.github.io/_posts/2025-11-04-a-practical-guide-to-building-better-ml-systems.md

 ## Conclusion

-Think of your LLM as a "super intelligent, super eager, and forgetful AI intern."
+Think of your LLM as a "super intelligent AI intern."

-This intern is brilliant but not psychic.
-They get distracted easily and wake up every morning (with every API call) with no memory of the past.
-They want to help but need clear guidance, focused tasks, and regular check-ins.
+This intern is brilliant but he get distracted easily and wake up every morning (with every API call) with no memory of the past.
+He wants to help but need clear guidance, focused tasks, and regular check-ins.

 This perspective shifts the focus from finding the perfect tool to designing robust, debuggable systems that work with the model's nature, not against it.